FOR ADULT STUDENTS

 Whether you are preparing for a new career, looking to expand your knowledge or returning to complete your degree, Mercyhurst University is committed to serving the diverse needs of adult students.

 Adult students are defined as those who are 24 years of age or older, married, a veteran of the armed services or responsible for the majority of financial support of a dependent.
-Mercyhurst will engages adult students through the Office of Graduate and Professional Admissions, sometimes referred to as Adult Admissions.
+Mercyhurst engages adult students through the Office of Graduate and Professional Admissions, sometimes referred to as Adult Admissions.

 Applying to Mercyhurst